woossi0/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

 Attributes table
 ----------------

 Adds the ability to display a table containing the attributes of the features in a given layer.
 Features can be selected/deselected clicking on the table rows.
+Multiple selection is available using the shift and ctrl keys.
 Selected features for the layer are shown in a different color.

 .. figure:: img/attributestable.png

    Attributes table

+If a rendering filter is defined for the layer, those features that are not visible are rendered in a lighter color in the attributes table.

 There are no configurable properties for this control.